loboto51/lobotourisme/content/post/Protections moto Forcefield Isolator 2/index.en.md

 > "And Brian Van also said: "Forcefield is better [than D30] for sure.
 D3O is a nice low profile armor that helps to reduce bulk and increase comfort.
 You will find the Forcefield to be thicker as compared to the D3O which I feel is necessary to provide a higher level of protection."
 > — <cite>[advrider Valentino](https://advrider.com/f/threads/ce2-replacement-armor-database-comparison.1466522/page-4#post-40897652)</cite>

-### Retours d'expérience : Comparaison avec les Knox Micro-lock L2 :
+### Feedback: Comparison with Knox Micro-lock L2 :

 > ++ for Microlock.
 I've tried all the molecular/soft armors and the Knox is by far the most compliant at all temps.
 Forcefield Isolator is also good, but has a stiffer matrix at all times.
 I've got a bunch of Isolator CE2 pads that I'm actually replacing with Microlock due to the comfort difference.
 > — <cite>[advrider cblais19](https://advrider.com/f/threads/comfortable-knee-armor.1371777/#post-37211909)</cite>